-You may call your dog over to the crate and give him a reward.
+You may call your dog over to the crate and reward him.
 Enter with a command, such as ‘kennel up,’ and encourage him by leading him into his box with one additional treat in your hand.
-When he enters, praise him, give him the reward, and then shut the door.
+When he enters, praise him, reward him, and then shut the door.

 Sit quietly next to his box for approximately 10 minutes, then go to another room for a few minutes.
 Return to the container and sit calmly next to it for a few minutes.
 Then take your dog outside.
 Repeat this process daily, gradually increasing the amount of time he is left alone in his box.

 When you’ve reached roughly 30 minutes of largely alone time, you may begin leaving the pup crated while you go out for brief amounts of time.
 If that’s what you want, you can start getting him to sleep there.

 It is critical to practice departures so that your dog does not feel apprehensive.
 Change the time you put your puppy in the crate while getting ready to depart.
 Crate him anywhere between 5 and 20 minutes before leaving home.